quangv/docs/src/doc/faq/build.rst

 I don't know about how to build iOS apps or the certificates-related procedures.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The procedures can be found in  :doc:`../manual/build/ios/index/`.
+The procedures can be found in  :ref:`building_for_ios`.
 Please visit `our blog <http://blog.asial.co.jp/732>`_ for other explanation about various issues.

 .. _faq03~006: